tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 The manual is valid for both cloud- and local version.
 To running clock locally, see separate documentation [Installation](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/INSTALLATION.md).

+## Demo clock
+The application has a *Demo clock* for demonstration and testing purposes.

+Note the following about the *Demo clock*:
+- You cannot change the *administrator password*.
+- You cannot set a *user password*.
+- Anyone can administer this clock.
+- Never use it for real purposes.

+## Running the clock
+You can run the clock in two ways:
+- The *Cloud version* of the clock application is found [here](https://telluriantrainsclocksappserver.azurewebsites.net/).
+- How to access a locally running clock server is described in [Installation](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/INSTALLATION.md).

 ## Setting up a new clock
-The *Demo clock* is always the starting point for setting up a new clock.
-The *Cloud version* of the clock application is found [here](https://telluriantrainsclocksappserver.azurewebsites.net/).
-How to access a locally running clock server is described in [Installation](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/INSTALLATION.md).

 First you have to be an administrator of the *Demo clock*:
-1. Go to the **Registration** page and enter your name and the *Demo clocks* password, which always is '*password*' and cannot be changed.
+1. Go to the **Registration** page
+1. Enter your name and the *Demo clocks* password, which always is '*password*' and cannot be changed.
 1. Be sure that you also select the *Demo* clock.
 1. Klick **Save**.